Fishing Our Lakes, Rivers, and Streams

 The Sumter National Forest, more than a dozen South Carolina state parks, Corps of Engineers and Duke Energy recreation areas, county and city parks, and lands owned or leased by the South Carolina Department of Natural Resources collectively provide ultra-plentiful access to waters of all sizes.
 Some Upcountry waters are well known, even nationally acclaimed.
 Others are little known, except by local anglers.
 Some are surrounded by gentle Piedmont slopes.
 Others are tucked deep in the mountains.

-The biggest lake in the Upcountry, Lake Hartwell also offers the region’s best opportunity to target extra big fish because striped bass, striped bass/white bass hybrids, and flathead catfish all call this lake home and sometimes grow large in its expansive waters.
+The biggest lake in the Upcountry, Lake Hartwell, also offers the region’s best opportunity to target extra big fish because striped bass, striped bass/white bass hybrids, and flathead catfish all call this lake home and sometimes grow large in its expansive waters.
 Stripers and hybrids are stocked annually by the SCDNR and the Georgia Wildlife Resources Division.

 Lake Hartwell has earned national acclaim for its bass fishing and has hosted many major regional and national tournaments, including the Bassmaster Classic, often dubbed the Super Bowl of Bass Fishing, in 2008, 2015, and 2018.
 The Bassmaster Classic will return to Lake Hartwell’s storied waters in March 2022.
 Hartwell offers a good mix of largemouth and spotted bass, with the spots being most plentiful in the clearer and deeper lower main body.
-The variety of water conditions and water types found at Hartwell adds appeal for bass anglers.
+In addition, the variety of water conditions and water types found at Hartwell adds appeal for bass anglers.
 Other popular species to fish for on Lake Hartwell include crappie, bluegill, and channel catfish.

 Another virtue of Lake Hartwell as a fishing destination is the abundant and easy access.
-More than 75 access areas, including state parks, county parks, Corps of Engineers recreation areas and private marinas, provide good access to all parts of the lake, including ramps for boating access and plenty of places to fish from the shore.
+More than 75 access areas, including state parks, county parks, Corps of Engineers recreation areas, and private marinas, provide good access to all parts of the lake, including ramps for boating access and plenty of places to fish from the shore.

 Famous for its waterfalls, mountainous shoreline, and ultra-clear water, Lake Jocassee also offers outstanding and diverse fishing opportunities.
-Despite being among the smallest of South Carolina’s “major reservoirs” at 7,980 acres, Lake Jocassee has produced more state record freshwater fish than any other lake or river in the Palmetto State.
+Despite being among the smallest of South Carolina’s “major reservoirs” at 7,980 acres, Lake Jocassee has produced more state-record freshwater fish than any other lake or river in the Palmetto State.
 The state record spotted bass, smallmouth bass, redeye bass, rainbow trout, and brown trout all came from the crystalline waters of Lake Jocassee.

 Lake Jocassee is unique among South Carolina lakes in the fact that it supports an outstanding population of trout, so it’s little surprise that Jocassee is best known among anglers for its trout.
 Rainbow and brown trout both get hefty in Lake Jocassee and provide unique year-round opportunities.
-Deep-water trolling and night fishing with live bait are popular approaches for trout on Lake Jocassee
+Deep-water trolling and night fishing with live bait are popular approaches for trout on Lake Jocassee.

 Jocassee also is a high-quality bass lake and distinctive in the fact that it offers opportunities to catch all four of South Carolina’s major black bass species (largemouth, smallmouth, spotted, redeye), and all with legitimate big fish potential.
-Bluegills and other sunfish provide steady action close to Jocassee’s steep banks, especially in pockets off the creek and river arms, during the warm months.
+Bluegills and other sunfish provide steady action close to Jocassee’s steep banks, especially in pockets of the creek and river arms, during the warm months.

 Jocassee can be challenging.
 Its nearly vertical shores and deep, clear water can make it a puzzle.
 However, anglers who figure out their secrets enjoy consistent success, and any angler might be rewarded on any given day.
 A former state record smallmouth bass was caught by a young girl fishing off the dock at Devils Fork State Park.
-Access to Lake Jocassee for boating or for bank fishing is through the state park.
+Access to Lake Jocassee for boating or bank fishing is through the state park.

 Keowee is a highly popular bass lake and offers good fishing.
 The spotted bass is easily the most abundant black bass, and the spots get fat on plentiful blueback herring.
 Keowee also supports a solid largemouth population and produces an occasional smallmouth bass, usually well up the Keowee River.
 Keowee is especially well known among bass fishermen as an excellent topwater lake.